radekBednarik/parabot/README.md

    3.4.
 Run some of currently supported commands

    3.5.
 See what happens :).
 Depends on the structure of your project, where the output folders will be created.
-Rule is, that they are created _one level up_ of where .robot files are located.
+Rule is, that they are created **in the folder where .robot files are located**.